MsRCAtN/autogen-for-ruleset/README.md

 ## Overview

 A full-stack tool for managing proxy servers and rule sources, then exporting a ready-to-use **Clash Meta** configuration file.
-Servers are stored in V2RayN JSON format; rule sources pull from Sukka’s public rule sets.
+Servers are stored in JSON format; default rule sources pull from Sukka’s public rule sets.

 Future support is planned for other proxy software such as Surge and Sing-box.